concretecms/concrete5-vagrant-development/vagrant/README.md

 * Xdebug (optional)
 * PHPUnit (optional)

-Out of the box, you'll be able to run Grunt tasks for core asset builds, and run unit tests, with *zero configuration*.

 ## Usage / Getting Started ##

 **Prerequisites**: Ensure Git is installed (instructions for: [OSX](http://help.pagodabox.com/customer/portal/articles/200927),